 Only Do Cardio If You Want To Get Lean

-Only doing cardio is excellent…if you want to be skinny fat!
+Cardio as your only form of exercise is excellent…if you want to be skinny fat!
 What’s “skinny fat”?
 A person who is skinny fat looks slim, but they have no muscle tone and are soft and squishy to touch, like a marshmallow.

 Myth # 2